ImanFakih/imansrecpies/content/post/2023-08-16-sujuk-ground-beef/index.md

 - Pinch of ground cloves
 - 1.5 tablespoons tomato paste (or 1 tablespoon ketchup)

-Fry beef with all the other ingredients.
-If the beef is not fatty, fry in 1-2 tablespoons clarified butter.
+If the beef is lean, add fat to cover the bottom of a frying pan.
+Add beef, garlic, salt and spices.
+Fry until cooked through.
+Add tomato paste and fry for another couple of minutes.

 ---
 _This is delicious over rice (like the Yellow Maggi Rice), with a salad on the side.
 It can also be a poutine topping, or it can be rolled in a tortilla with cheese, then pressed in a grill._